Enter your Zip Code to see if we serve your area:

 As your local vapor intrusion experts, we can provide you with several quality soil vapor extraction options, including:

 We can also install vapor pins for diagnostics and annual maintenance.
 The vapor pin is a reusable sub-slab soil gas sampling device.
-The vapor pin is constructed of a single piece metal.
+The vapor pin is constructed of a single piece of metal.
 This single piece design along with the silicon sleeve eliminates potential leak points.
 It is installed to provide a sealable measurement point for annual maintenance of the system.

 Sub-slab depressurization system

 Crawl space membrane depressurization

 For an environmental cleanup project of this nature, we understand you need a company with experience to get the job done right.
 Ayers Basement Systems are your trusted local experts for soil vapor extraction services, so call us today to get started!
 We offer free estimates in Lansing, Grand Rapids, Kalamazoo, Battle Creek, Muskegon, Jackson, Mount Pleasant, Traverse City, Niles, Alpena and throughout the surrounding areas.